EeToSe/indigo/_posts/2020-01-05-i3wm-configuration.md

 ## Appearance and Fonts

-I am simply in favor of MacOS Fonts and UI and this section would focus on how I customise it.

-### <a name = "Lxappearance"></a>Lxappearance

-This software helps you customize the following<br>
+I am simply in favor of MacOS Fonts and UI and this section would focus on how I customise it. <br><a name = "Lxappearance"></a>Lxappearance <br>This software helps you customize the following

 * Widget theme: located at `~/.themes`
 * Fonts: located at `~/.fonts`
 * Icon theme: located at `~/.icons`